Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 - limitTo -  Limits an array/string, into a specified number of elements/characters.
 - lowercase - Format a string to lowercase.

+### 18. What is view encapsulation in Angular?

+`View encapsulation defines whether the template and styles defined within the component can affect the whole application or vice versa.
+Angular provides three encapsulation strategies:`

+- `Emulated - styles from the main HTML propagate to the component.`
+- `Native - styles from the main HTML do not propagate to the component.`
+- `None - styles from the component propagate back to the main HTML and therefore are visible to all components on the page.`